-If warranted, appropriate remedial action shall be determined and implemented on behalf of the Complainant, including.
-Such remedial action may include but is but not limited to, counseling services, reinstatement of leave taken due to because of the discrimination, or other appropriate action.
+If warranted, appropriate remedial action shall be determined and implemented on behalf of the Complainant, including but not limited to counseling services, reinstatement of leave taken because of the discrimination, or other appropriate action.

 The Board may appoint an individual, who may be a Corporation employee, to follow up with the Complainant to ensure no further discrimination or retaliation has occurred and to take action to address any reported occurrences promptly.